 Brooklyn residents often like to wax poetic about old school Brooklyn and what their neighborhood was like before newcomers arrived.
 Of course, history is constantly being made.
-But If want to know about the real history of the borough, like back to the days when Brooklyn was called Breukelen, here's a rundown on Brooklyn's history.
-Next time you're walking around Brooklyn, you'll have a better understanding about street names and how the city was shaped.
+But If you want to know about the real history of the borough, like back to the days when Brooklyn was called Breukelen, here's a rundown on Brooklyn's history.
+Next time you're walking around Brooklyn, you'll have a better understanding of street names and how the city was shaped.

 Brooklyn was once home to the Canarsie Native American tribe, people who fished and farmed the land.
 In the early 1600s, though, Dutch colonists moved in and took over the area.
 Over the next 400 years, Brooklyn's forested, rural landscape gave way to urbanization, and the area eventually became the Brooklyn we know today which is one of the most populated regions in the United States.
 Below is a brief history of the borough.

 The Mid-1600s - Dutch Colonies Form

 Originally, Brooklyn consists of six separate Dutch towns, all chartered by the Dutch West India Company.
 The colonies are known as: